rustypshackleford/swn-auto-content-generator/README.md

 1. Start up a CLI instance with my program of choice (Git Bash for me)

 2. The CLI instance may not start me in the right place to cd into this folder, so I will use 'cd ..' to exit up one level until I reach a folder that contains the one I'm looking for.
-Let's say I've used 'cd ..' to go up one leve until I reach C:/Users/myUserName/
+Let's say I've used 'cd ..' to go up one level until I reach C:/Users/myUserName/

 3. Once I reach a folder that I can correctly cd into, I will use the command with the folder name to enter it. 'cd Downloads' will put me into the Downloads folder, and likewise 'cd swn-auto-content-generator' will put me into the folder containing the project files.
 Terminals will vary in how they indicate this, but you should see something like '~/swn-auto-content-generator' in front of where your cursor is blinking to indicate that you've entered the right folder.